 Many of you have been waiting seven plus years for a new Red Dead Redemption to arrive.
 While Red Dead Redemption 2 won't feature the exact same locations and characters as the first game, it will be set in the same world with tons of missions to complete, places to see, and things to kill.
 It'll also include some familiar faces.

 Rockstar's long development cycles are hard to sit through, but the payoff is almost always worth it and there's a very good chance Red Dead Redemption 2 will be worth the long wait.

 The game will feature an extensive single-player campaign and it'll also feature a massive online component that will likely mirror Grand Theft Auto 5 Online.

 The developer notes that the game's "vast and atmospheric world" will provide "the foundation for a brand new online multiplayer experience."

 If you think you might want to start ranking up your character the second Red Dead Redemption 2 Online goes live, think about putting in a pre-order.
 That is presuming it arrives at launch.

-GTA 5 Online arrived after the game's initial release.
+Remember, GTA 5 Online arrived after the game's initial release.